dhprieto/1stStepsPhD/README.md

 # 1stStepsPhD

-This repository contains the first steps of the
+This repository contains the first steps of my PhD process

 ## Code & Reports